usnistgov/FIPS201/_Appendix/glossary.md

 the _identity_ being claimed.

 Issuer
 : The organization that is issuing the _PIV Card_ to an _applicant_.
-Typically this is an organization for which the _applicant_ is working.
+Typically, this is an organization for which the _applicant_ is working.

 ~~~